walisph/assets/README.md

 [![Latest Unstable Version](https://poser.pugx.org/walisph/assets/v/unstable.svg)](https://packagist.org/packages/walisph/assets)
 [![License](https://poser.pugx.org/walisph/assets/license.svg)](https://packagist.org/packages/walisph/assets)

 This package focus on assets commands but later on can be more extensive.
-This is built for WalispPH 2 Laravel Applications, yet.
+This is built for WalisPH 2 Laravel Applications, yet.

 ## Installation
 Install or update the package through your `composer.json`